-Skylar Walling Flashes Skin In G-String Monokini: ‘Lets Slingshot Into The Weekend’
+Skylar Walling Flashes Skin In G-String Monokini: 'Lets Slingshot Into The Weekend'

 "Nice bikini.
 OMG you look amazing," a fourth person commented.

-The model is not a stranger to flashing some skin in her online snaps.
-She’s often seen posing in racy ensembles such as skimpy bathing suits, sexy lingerie, tight dresses, and more.
+The model is no stranger to flashing some skin in her online snaps.
+She's often seen posing in racy ensembles such as skimpy bathing suits, sexy lingerie, tight dresses, and more.

 As previously reported by The Inquisitr, Skylar recently got the pulses of her followers racing when she opted for a pale green bikini while soaking up some sun at the beach.
 That post was also a hit among her admirers.
 To date, it has raked in more than 19,000 likes and over 320 comments.